canonical/opensearch-operator/docs/contributing.md

 For larger contributions:

-1. Create a branch (in the main repository or in a fork) from the current `main` and modify the documentation files as necessary.
+1. Create a branch (in the main repository or in a fork) from the current `2/edge` and modify the documentation files as necessary.
-2. Raise a pull request against `main` to start the review process.
+2. Raise a pull request against `2/edge` to start the review process.
 3. Once the pull request is approved and all comments are addressed, it can be merged.